This post may contain affiliate links.

 Storing and Make Ahead Instructions

-When it comes to storing popcorn, it’s great to pack into resealable bags or an airtight container and keep at room temperature for up to 5 days.
+When it comes to storing popcorn, it’s best to store it in an airtight container or bag to avoid it going stale.
+For the best texture, store at room temperature for up to 5 days.

 Frequently Asked Questions